my bbs experience

 I was what was known as a leech at first, because all I ever cared about was downloading files.
 I wanted files, files, files and more files.
 I always scanned the file bases for new stuff and grabbed whatever looked interesting.

 After a while I started playing some door games.
 My favorite was Legend of the Red Dragon; a favorite of many.
 I also played Planets: TEOS (The Exploration of Space) and a few others.

 After I had my fill of that I decided to try my hand at being a Sysop and ran a board called The Frosted Side!
 BBS.
 And believe it or not I actually paid for a copy of Proboard 2.16, which upon reflection was stupid and I'll explain why in a moment.

 At first I was using the house line to run a part-time BBS.
 Later on I got my own phone line and ran it full time.

 Eventually I got to know a few other Sysops in the area and started hanging out with them.
 From that I got access to some of the "secret" areas from some of the local boards.
 What did these areas contain?
-Porn, of course.
-And that was my first experience with digital porn.
-Porn is porn.
-Whatever.
+Adult stuff, of course.
+And that was my first experience with that stuff.

 The one thing I never truly got into were messaging networks.
 The biggest one was FidoNet.